What Is Mindfulness?

 Prolonged anxiety can control people’s life.
 I personally suffer from anxiety and it can be a very scary and stressful thing to experience.
 I started practicing mindfulness exercises regularly and found that the anxiety symptoms disappeared.

 Coping is a response we use to process our emotional or psychological stress.
 Our coping skills are measured by how we choose to respond to highly stressful situations.
 Most people think of coping when they experience a death in the family.

 This tragedy adds lots of emotional stress on a person and can test their ability to be emotionally strong and resilient.

 An article published in 2012 demonstrates how using a mindful approach to coping strategies helped their patients.
 In this mindful-coping study, doctors used mindful strategies including meditation, cognitive therapies & empathy exercises to improve their patients’ coping abilities.

 Patients reported having fewer negative emotions and felt more constructive about the situation.
 This shows the power that mindfulness has on our ability to cope with stressful situations.

 Incorporating regular mindfulness exercises into your life can be very beneficial to your mental health.
 Mindful-based interventions have been proven through scientific research to strengthen your mental health in many ways.

-These benefits include managing stress, developing emotional intelligence, decreasing anxiety and depressive symptoms, and strengthen your ability to cope.
+These benefits include managing stress, developing emotional intelligence, decreasing anxiety, and depressive symptoms, and strengthening your ability to cope.